Steven Old: International career

 Old captained New Zealand in the Under 17s, as well as being a part of the Under 20s and Under 23s, before progressing to the New Zealand national team, making his debut in a 2006 FIFA World Cup qualification match against Australia on 29 May 2004.
 Old scored his first international goal on 19 February 2006, in a 1–0 New Zealand victory against Malaysia in Christchurch.

 He was included in the New Zealand squad for the football tournament at the Summer Olympics in Beijing.
-He played in 2 of New Zealands 3 group matches against China (1–1) and Belgium (0–1).
+He played in 2 of New Zealand's 3 group matches against China (1–1) and Belgium (0–1).
 Old missed the 5–0 loss to Brazil after serving a one-game suspension for receiving a red card in their first game against China.
 Old was named as part of the 2009 FIFA Confederations Cup New Zealand squad.

 Old was called up to the New Zealand squad to play Mexico on 3 March 2010 as an injury-replacement player for captain Ryan Nelsen.